elral/MobiDude/readme.md

 A terminal program is included to communicate with the board via a serial connection.
 This can be used also for boards which are not listed above but the Mobiflight firmware is running on.

+## Get Info

+Pressing this button will connect to the choosen COM port and getting the `Info` and `Config` from the board.
+MobiFlight FW must be running on this board.

+## Command Simulator

+A text file can be choosen which gets send to the board running MobiFlight firmware.
+The format must the same which the connector sends.
+Additionally a waiting time can be added after the semicolon.
+After this time the next command gets send.
+If you check the `Repeat` Box, the file gets send continously.
+Press the `Cancel` Button to stop sending ion this case.

 ---

 ### This package includes next open-source binaries: